Teenage Mutant Ninja Turtles (2012 TV series): Background and production

 On October 21, 2009, Viacom published a press release announcing that it had bought the complete rights of the Teenage Mutant Ninja Turtles franchise from Peter Laird for $60 million, and would be developing a CGI-animated TV series for its Nickelodeon family of channels for broadcast in 2012.
 The release also confirmed a feature film to be produced for Paramount Pictures (also a division of Viacom), set for an August 2014 release.

 In a May 2011 issue of The Licensing Book, Nickelodeon published subject-to-change concept art of all four turtles, along with artwork from the studio's revamped Winx Club series.
 Both shows were developed simultaneously at Nickelodeon Animation Studio as part of the company's strategy to reboot two established brands for new viewers.
 TMNT was geared to a core target demographic of boys aged 6 to 11, while Winx Club was intended to reach a similar age group of girls.
 For their version of Teenage Mutant Ninja Turtles, Nickelodeon also took note of a secondary audience in teens and adults.
-In June, it was revealed that the show's creative team would be led by designer Ciro Nieli and writers J. R. Ventimilia and Joshua Sternin.
+In June, it was revealed that the show's creative team would be led by designer Ciro Nieli and writers Jennifer Ventimilia and Joshua Sternin.
 The three crew members held an interview the following month; they mentioned that the turtles would be differentiated physically, but that their personalities would not be changed.
 Nieli stated that he had been influenced by the 1984 comics, while Ventimilia and Sternin were fans of the 1987 series and 1990s films in college.